Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-5.md

 ## User Configuration

 The second `init` argument is `options`, an `Object` of options for the user to configure the component.
-So users of [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme) can also configure components, data attributes may alternatively be used to set component configuration.
+So users of [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme) or the [Origami Build Service](https://www.ft.com/__origami/service/build/v3/) can also configure components, data attributes may alternatively be used to set component configuration.

 In `/src/js/example` setting component configuration is handled in the constructor.
 The `this.options` property is assigned to the given `options` object, which is merged with any data attributes that have a namespace `data-o-example-[option]`.